wso2/docs-choreo-dev/en/docs/get-started/tutorials/secure-an-api-with-role-based-access-control.md

 ### Step 5: Define users and assign them to groups

 In this step, you define users and assign them to groups depending on the job function of the user.
+This allows you to manage permission at the group level instead of for individual users.

 Follow these steps: